housleyjk/aiopyramid/docs/approach.rst

         to call out to some function that blocks (in other words, the programmer forgets to wrap long-running calls in `run_in_executor`_).
         So, frameworks should leave the determination of what code is safe to the programmer and instead provide tools for programmers to make educated decisions about what Python libraries can be used on an asynchronous server.
 Following the
-        :ref:`Pyramid <pyramid:index>` philosophy, frameworks should get out of the way.
+        :ref:`Pyramid <pyramid:index>` philosophy, frameworks should not get in the way.

-The first principle is one of the reasons why I used view mappers rather than patching the router.
+The first principle is one of the reasons why I used :term:`view mappers <view mapper>` rather than patching the router.
-View mappers are a mechanism already in place to handle how views are called.
+:term:`View mappers <view mapper>` are a mechanism already in place to handle how views are called.
 We don't need to rewrite vast parts of :ref:`Pyramid <pyramid:index>` to run a view in the :mod:`asyncio` event loop.
 Yes, :ref:`Pyramid <pyramid:index>` is that awesome.